magpylib/magpylib/docs/_pages/user_guide/examples/examples_vis_animations.md

 <img src="../../../_static/videos/example_gif2.gif" width=50% align="center">

-Notic that when providing a canvas, no update to its layout is performed by Magpylib, unless explicitly specified by setting `canvas_update=True` in `show()`.
+Notice that when providing a canvas, no update to its layout is performed by Magpylib, unless explicitly specified by setting `canvas_update=True` in `show()`.
 By default `canvas_update="auto"` only updates the canvas if is not provided by the user.
 Details can be found in the [graphics documentation](guide-graphics-canvas).

 ### Custom export Plotly